nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 date: "2026-07-30"
 description:
   "Use cases for synchronizing or proving set equality over the network."
-subtitle: "Proposed potential use cases for set reconciliation."
+subtitle: "Proposed use cases for set reconciliation: federation and clients."
 tags: ["Matrix", "Proposals", "Applications"]
 ---